 Customer personas take many different forms and there’s no general rule regarding research that can be applied to all businesses.
 The reason I’m saying this is because you can hardly compare the nature of a Saas business to the nature of a local store which sells physical products.
 So naturally you need to take into consideration the kind of interaction that you have with your clients and the tools that you currently use.

-At the bottom of this post you will find a downloadable template with interview and survey questions and a LinkedIn research worksheet.
+At the bottom of this post you will find downloadable survey templates with interview and survey questions and a LinkedIn research worksheet.
 Use our freebies as a starting point, but make sure you adapt them to your business.
 There will be extra questions that you need to ask, that make sense for your business.

 Here’s a little bit more about research methods.

 The interview is the only qualitative research method from this list, so don’t skip it.
 Face to face interviews are the best, but if that is not possible, go for the second best option: phone interviews.
 You’ll be able to get more feedback this way and get a better understanding of the customer.

 Don’t forget to record the conversation, otherwise you will forget more half of what’s been said.
 Always ask for permission before you start recording the interview.
 Let the customer know the reason why you are recording and assure them that everything they say is confidential.

 It’s very useful to make a transcript of these interviews.
 You’ll find the information more easily if you do that.